An Effective Way of Characterizing the Quantum Nonlocality: The degrees of quantum nonlocality

-where $\vec{y}$ and $\vec{y}\,'$ are vectors composed of the eigenvalues and $\vec{p}_{y,y'}$ are the corresponding probability distributions.
-For qubit observables, we have the following
+where $\vec{y}$ and $\vec{y}\,'$ are vectors composed of the eigenvalues, $\vec{p}_{y}$ and $\vec{p}_{y'}$ signify the corresponding probability distributions.
+For qubit observables, the following relation obviously holds by definition

-Here $\downarrow$ denotes that the components are rearranged in descending orders and $\vec{s}$ is the optimal bound from majorization uncertainty relation $\vec{p}_{y} \oplus \vec{p}_{y'} \prec \vec{s}$ \cite{Optimal-UR}.
-New progress in understanding the uncertainty principle interprets the generalized uncertainty relations as the dependence between the measurements \cite{GUP}.
-In this sense, the expectation value $\langle Y+Y'\rangle$ would reach $2$ if $Y$ and $Y'$ are independent observables with boundaries of $\pm 1$.
-While the uncertainty relation (dependence) between $Y$ and $Y'$ limit the value to be less than $2$ (see Appendix A).
+Here $\downarrow$ denotes that the components are rearranged in descending orders and $\vec{s}$ is the optimal bound for the majorization uncertainty relation $\vec{p}_{y} \oplus \vec{p}_{y'} \prec \vec{s}$ \cite{Optimal-UR}.
+Note, according to a recent study, the uncertainty relation can be interpreted as the dependence between different measurements \cite{GUP}.
+In this sense, the expectation value $\langle Y+Y'\rangle$ may reach $2$ when $Y$ and $Y'$ are independent observables with eigenvalues $\pm 1$.
+However, the uncertainty relation, i.e. $\vec{p}_{y} \oplus \vec{p}_{y'} \prec \vec{s}$\,, would limit the expectation value $\langle Y+Y'\rangle$ of a dependent pair of observables to be less than $2$ (see Appendix A).

-With the above preparations we are ready to examine how the quantum nonlocality arises and behaves.
-We start by considering the correlation terms in CHSH inequality
+With the above preparations we are ready to examine how quantum nonlocality emerges and behaves.
+Consider the correlation $E(X,Y)$ in CHSH inequality (\ref{CHSH-up2}), it may exhibit in LHVT and quantum theory respectively as